 White Day is a commercial holiday that originated in Japan.
 Confectionery companies focused on publicising a way to reciprocate the kindness received by women on Valentine’s Day and this custom gradually caught on.

 Initially, it was referred to as Marshmallow Day, because the “designated” gift was marshmallows.
 Since they were white, the holiday later changed its name to White Day, and people began to give not only marshmallows, but other white sweets as well, where white colour is reminiscent of purity.
-This holiday then spread to other Asian countries, such as Korea, Taiwan and China.
+This holiday then spread to other Asian countries, such as South Korea, Taiwan and China.

-Nowadays, the custom of giving white sweets still persists among many, but it is not limited to that.
+Nowadays, the custom of giving white sweets during White Day in Korea still persists among many, but it is not limited to that.
 Many men also choose to give milk or dark chocolate, or some would even give gifts that are not confectionery.

 How people celebrate White Day in Korea